dbbrandt/short_answer_granding_capstone_project/capstone_resport.md

     answers['score'] = scores_df['score']
     answers[‘correct] = answers[’score’] >= 4
     answers.to_csv('data/sag2/answers.csv', index=False)

+#### XGBoost Data ####

+The data used for XGBoost needs to be in the format of [labels,... features...].
+In additional, XGBoost requires a validation.csv which is draw from the train.csv used in the LSTM models.
+A simple slice was done to generate the train.csv and validate.csv from the one generated for LSTM

 In this section, all of your preprocessing steps will need to be clearly documented, if any were necessary.
 From the previous section, any of the abnormalities or characteristics that you identified about the dataset will be addressed and corrected here.
 Questions to ask yourself when writing this section:
 - _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_
 - _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_